Tag: Trump

 Acting at the behest of the White House, the officials made calls to news organizations last week in attempts to challenge stories about alleged contacts between members of President Trump’s campaign team and Russian intelligence operatives, U.S. officials said.

-The people who are supposed to be … Read the rest
+The people who are supposed to be investigating the subject have been doing this.

 The BBC was also excluded from Spicey’s informal press briefing yesterday.